 - 6.1.
-The Commission may designate one or more Commission staff personnel or an outside consultant to serve as technical adviser to the Arbitrator. - 6.2.
-The Commission may also appoint an expert in arbitration practice and procedure to act as consultant to the Arbitrator.
+The Commission may designate one or more Commission staff personnel or an outside consultant to serve as Technical Adviser to the Arbitrator. - 6.2.
+The Commission may also appoint an expert in Arbitration Practice and Procedure to act as Ceonsultant to the Arbitrator.